How Do I Stop Wage Garnishment in Georgia?

 Reliable Bankruptcy Attorney Serving Northwest Georgia

-Wage garnishment is a legal process where an employer withholds a portion of a debtor’s wages in order to repay creditors.
-If you are facing wage garnishment, an experienced Northwest Georgia bankruptcy lawyer from Bournakis and Mitchell, P.C. can examine the facts of your situation and help you seek a beneficial outcome.
+Wage garnishment is a legal process where an employer (garnishee) withholds a portion of a debtor’s wages to repay creditors.
+If you are facing garnishment in Georgia, an experienced Northwest Georgia bankruptcy lawyer from Bournakis and Mitchell, P.C. can examine the facts of your situation and help you seek a valuable outcome.

 What Does the Wage Garnishment Process Look Like?